DiamonC/quartz/README.md

 # To-do list
 ❌ Basic Database that stores details about servers.
 ❌ Basic API that provides details about servers to frontend.
-❌ Basic Account system w/ Microsoft and ability for more in the future.
+❌ Basic Account system w/ Discord and ability for more in the future.
 ❌ Basic handling of running and stopping jarfiles with quartz
 ❌ Webhook communication with frontend for terminal